solid/process/notifications-panel-charter.md

 ## Scope

 The panel within the framework of the W3C Solid CG and the Solid Project will determine the use cases that derive the requirements for the deliverables.
-Features that are not implemented due to time constraints can be put in a non-normative "roadmap" document for future work.
+Features that are not implemented due to time constraints can be put into a non-normative "roadmap" document for future work.
 The scope will include:

-* A transfer syntax for data such as activities should include at least the ability to describe the data using URIs in an extensible manner, time-stamping, and should include a serialization compatible with the RDF language.
+* A transfer syntax for data such as activities should include at least the ability to describe the data using URIs in an extensible manner, time-stamping, and a serialization compatible with the RDF language.

 * A protocol for exchanging social data should include at least the ability to share notifications using the transfer syntax developed by the Notifications Panel or extend syntaxes such as Activity Streams 2.0.
 This protocol may allow the capture of new data, the verification of data using techniques such as as digital signatures, server to server interactions, and the use of groups with some form of access control or capabilities.

-* Documentation detailing upgrade paths for existing technical reports or notes, including, but not limited to deprecated insecure WebSockets to secured upgrade of WebSockets.
+* Documentation detailing upgrade paths for existing technical reports or notes, including, but not limited to, upgrading deprecated insecure WebSockets to secured WebSockets.

 Other components necessary for building federated/decentralized social Web systems are in scope but will not lead to a recommendation without re-chartering, and should be discussed in the Notifications Panel.